 While I welcome its publication we will need to return to the pipeline on an ongoing basis – perhaps as early as 2021– as the realities of waking our economy after a lengthy lockdown become apparent.
 We will need new projects if infrastructure and construction are to be the catalyst for recovery that the Government wants it to be.

-Michael Lunn is Head of Public Affairs at the Association for Consultancy and Engineering (ACE).
+Michael Lunn was previously Head of Public Affairs at the Association for Consultancy and Engineering (ACE).
+He is currently Groups Manager for ACE's sister organisation, the Environmental Industries Commission (EIC).